ncoudray/DeepPATH/DeepPATH_code/README.md

 ## Generate heat-maps per slides (all test slides in a given folder; code not optimized and slow):
 code in 03_postprocessing/0f_HeatMap_nClasses.py:

-on the Phoenix cluster, the headet for the following commands could be:
+on the Phoenix cluster, the header for the following commands could be:
 ```shell
 #!/bin/tcsh
 #$ -pe openmpi 1